Mural Interprets Trust As Core Value In Company

 And boy did they grow.
 Their team raised 46 million dollars to launch.

 I came to really know Aaron during a meeting at The Studio 208, an elite art gallery and consulting firm serving Nashville’s most innovative companies, when we were discussing the art that would be placed in the bank.

 He saw my painting, Transition, and immediately connected to the colors and composition.
 I began to explain the painting, how and why it was created.
-A short conversation about art is all it took to realize we both understood tenacity very well.
+A short conversation about art is all it took to realize we were on the same page.

 It was because of this connection that Aaron trusted me and commissioned me to paint a 46-foot mural in their first branch, located in The Gulch.

 We discussed the color palette, form, and composition of the piece, but ultimately it was the spirit of the team that influenced the painting.

 For a week I painted in their space, day after day meeting more of the team, and interpreting those interactions with paint on the wall.